 Deployment Mechanism DRAGONFLY has eight deployable antennas, which are dipole type for UHF and VHF transmitter.
 Figure 3.2.2-1 shows stowed antenna configuration.
 The parts used (UHF antenna (225mm x 3mm x 0.3mm), VHF antenna (487mm x 3mm x 0.3mm), wire (PE line), heat cutter) are the same as BIRDS-5.
 On the other hand, we created a new Teflon antenna deployment mechanism to prevent the wire from getting caught in the antenna after cutting.
 In BIRDS-5, the UHF antenna was covered by a VHF antenna.
-DRAGONFLY fixes two wires with a Kapton cover attached to the tip of one VHF antenna.
-UHF and another VHF antenna　are covered with this Kapton cover.
-Two wires tie to the antenna deployment mechanism.
+At DRAGONFLY, the antenna is held in place by a Kapton tape extension attached to the tip of the VHF antenna; the UHF and another VHF antenna are covered by this.
+Kapton tape extension is created by laminating two wires with Kapton tape.
+Two independent wires are tied to this Kapton tape extension and to the antenna tip and antenna deployment mechanism with two half-hitch knots.
+Figures 3.2.2-2 through 3.2.2-5 show the details.

-Two wires are independently tied on the antenna tips and Antenna deployment mechanism by two half-hitches knot.
 The contact area with the other parts is chamfered and covered with Kapton tape.
 (See BIRDS-X Assembly Drawing and BIRDS-X Assembly Procedure Step #14 in the details.)
+Collision analysis immediately after deployment from J-SSOD is performed.
+(See Appendix C-9.)